corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 The biggest concern about Rust that I hear from engineers is that they are worried they won't have enough time to properly learn Rust.
 Set aside dedicated learning time for your team to get up to speed with Rust.
 Encourage your team to work on small Rust projects or contribute to open-source projects to gain practical experience.

 This might be a good time to compare Rust workshops and training programs.
-Some companies (like corrode) offer dedicated Rust training for teams and provide discounts for larger groups.
+Some consultancies (like [corrode](/)) offer dedicated Rust training for teams and provide discounts for larger groups.
 An on-site training can be a great way to kick off your Rust project and get everyone excited about the opportunity to work on the project.
 Remember to plan some time to schedule the training and to get the budget approved, so reach out to the training provider early.

 ### Learning Resources